jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.6.3 =
+ * Discovered by parsing error logs that users requesting a canvas page inside Facebook while not logged in to Facebook could throw an uncaught exception as I was trying to retrieve their name for the comment form.
+Updated comment form now shows a blank (unfilled out) content form for not logged in users.
+ * Also discovered while troubleshooting I was using a deprecated javascript call for resizing the iframe inside Facebook - updated to use new code.

 = 2.6.2 =
  * Cleanup call to stylesheet for application tabs, when called via https - when the